mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Melna brought me an antidote," Thi explained, "I was born in the dark, blind, but by whatever magic she infused in that glass vial of hers, I was able to see again.
 I jumped ship and swam to the shore, but she chose to stay behind.
 Perhaps she had some unfinished business to tend to."

 I took note of the kanosin blue in hae eyes: faint but evident.
 If thi had been given antikan, then thi must have had another dose of kanosin afterward.
 But how?
-But I didn't know how thi would fare in this in-between state.

 "Gi- Annu.
 We must find the boat and get you to safety."